andrewh1978/px-deploy/README.md

  * `$script` - filename of the script

 # BUGS
- * When destroying the clusters as above, it uses the default number of clusters and nodes, so will only destroy master-1, node-1-1, node-1-2 and node-1-3, unless --clusters and --nodes are specified.
  * AWS: When specifying the region, it must match the region set in `$HOME/.aws/config` until https://github.com/mitchellh/vagrant-aws/pull/564 is merged.
- * Can the GCP JSON key key downloaded automatically?